Screens that show the Raffle

 Fairly distributing a few tickets between thousands of people

 TicketSwap is a safe and fair marketplace for e-tickets.
 Most people use the platform when the official ticket sale has been sold out.
 Sold-out events often have a huge demand for tickets while the supply is low.
-To still have a chance of getting a ticket, people enable ticket alerts.
-Most of them receive the alerts in the form of push notifications.
+People enable ticket alerts to receive a notification when a ticket becomes available.

 This is the experience of most people after tapping on a notification.
 The ticket is already being paid for.